Werner Forssmann: Career

 The head clinician at Eberswalde, although initially very annoyed, recognized Werner's discovery when shown the X-rays; he allowed Forssmann to carry out another catheterization on a terminally ill woman whose condition improved after being given drugs in this way.
 An unpaid position was created for Forssmann at the Berliner Charité Hospital, working under Ferdinand Sauerbruch, although once Sauerbruch saw his paper, he was dismissed for continuing without his approval.
 Sauerbruch commented, "You certainly can't begin surgery in that manner".
-Facing such disciplinary action for self-experimentation, he was initially forced to leave the Charité, but was later re-instated until again being forced to leave in 1932 for not meeting scientific expectations.
+Facing such disciplinary action for self-experimentation, he was initially forced to leave the Charité, but was later reinstated until again being forced to leave in 1932 for not meeting scientific expectations.
 His surgical skills were noted, however, and he was recommended to another hospital where he worked for a while before leaving in 1933 after marrying Dr. Elsbet Engel, a specialist in urology there.
 Finding it difficult to get a job with his reputation, he quit cardiology and took up urology.
 He then went on to study urology under Karl Heusch at the Rudolf Virchow Hospital in Berlin.
-Later, he was appointed Chief of the Surgical Clinic at both the City Hospital at Dresden-Friedrichstadt and the Robert Koch Hospital in Berlin.
+Later, he was appointed chief of the surgical clinic at both the City Hospital at Dresden-Friedrichstadt and the Robert Koch Hospital in Berlin.

 From 1932 to 1945, he was a member of the Nazi Party.
 At the start of World War II, he became a medical officer.
-In the course of his service, he rose to the rank of Major, until he was captured and put into a U.S. POW camp.
+In the course of his service, he rose to the rank of major, until he was captured and put into a U.S. POW camp.
 Upon his release in 1945, he worked as a lumberjack and then as a country medic in the Black Forest with his wife.
 In 1950, he began practice as a urologist in Bad Kreuznach.

 During the time of his imprisonment, his paper was read by André Frédéric Cournand and Dickinson W. Richards.
 They developed ways of applying his technique to heart disease diagnosis and research.
 In 1954, he was given the Leibniz Medal of the German Academy of Sciences.
 In 1956, the Nobel Prize in Physiology or Medicine was awarded to Cournand, Richards, and Forßmann.

-After winning the Nobel Prize, he was given the position of Honorary Professor of Surgery and Urology at the University of Mainz.
+After winning the Nobel Prize, he was given the position of honorary professor of surgery and urology at the University of Mainz.
 In 1961, he became an honorary professor at the National University of Córdoba.
-In 1962, he became a member of the Executive Board of the German Society of Surgery.
+In 1962, he became a member of the executive board of the German Society of Surgery.
 He also became a member of the American College of Chest Physicians, honorary member of the Swedish Society of Cardiology, the German Society of Urology, and the German Child Welfare Association.

 Personal life

 He and Elsbet had six children: Klaus Forßmann in 1934, Knut Forßmann in 1936, Jörg Forßmann in 1938, Wolf Forßmann in 1939 (who was first to isolate the atrial natriuretic peptide), Bernd Forßmann in 1940 (who helped develop the first clinical lithotriptor), and Renate Forßmann in 1943.

-He died in Schopfheim, Germany of heart failure on 1 June 1979.
+He died in Schopfheim, Germany, of heart failure on 1 June 1979.
 His wife died in 1993.